yale-mgt-656-fall-2021/about/general-policies.md

 See the [class project](class-project.md) section.

-## Compromises

-We would like to share with you some of the rationale for decisions we made in designing the class project, with a focus on the compromises.

-TODO: fill this in ;P.

 ## Textbook

 There is no textbook for the course.
 Readings will on Canvas or otherwise